PixelStoriesEngine/pixel-stories-docs/src/content/docs/getting-started.md

 description: Getting started with Pixel Stories
 ---

-Pixel Stories is a game engine designed specifically for story-driven adventures games.
+Pixel Stories is a no-code game engine designed specifically for story-driven adventures games.
 Our game engine can be launched in any modern web browser.
 The engine is free and in early access alpha.
 You can jump right into the engine <a href="https://app.pixelstories.io" target="_blank">here</a>!

 ## Getting Started Tutorial

 This tutorial will get you familiar with the engine's interface and basic tasks.
 It covers creating a map with terrain and objects, adding animations and actors, as well as a bit of the event system.
 Start with the [getting started tutorial](../tutorials/basic) if it's your first time using Pixel Stories.

+## Why Pixel Stories

+You might be wondering why you should use Pixel Stories over RPG Maker, GameMaker Studio, Construct 3, or Godot.
+Pixel Stories is unique in that it's a modern engine built from the ground up to be for story-driven games.
+See [Why Pixel Stories?](../why-pixel-stories)

 ## Early Access Note